AnMol12499/LSTM_based_chatbot/Readme.md

 5.Chatbot_model.h5 – This is the trained model that contains information about the model and has weights of the neurons.
 6.Chatgui.py – This is the Python script in which we implemented GUI for our chatbot.
 Users can easily interact with the bot.

+Here are the 5 steps to create a new chatbot in Python from scratch:

+1.Import and load the data file
+2.Preprocess data
+3.Create training and testing data
+4.Build the model
+5.Predict the response